isabekov/GBPRBM_Hidden_Entropy_Analysis/README.md

 # Gaussian-Bipolar Restricted Boltzmann Machines
-The code for the paper ***"On the Importance of Hidden Bias and Hidden Entropy in Representational Efficiency of the Gaussian-Bipolar Restricted Boltzmann Machines"*** by A. Isabekov and E. Erzin, published in
+MATLAB code for the paper ***"On the Importance of Hidden Bias and Hidden Entropy in Representational Efficiency of the Gaussian-Bipolar Restricted Boltzmann Machines"*** by A. Isabekov and E. Erzin, published in
 [Neural Networks, Vol. 105, September 2018, Pages 405-418](https://www.sciencedirect.com/science/article/pii/S0893608018301849).

-Training GBPRBM model using Contrastive Divergence alogrithm for three-dimensional data (number of visible units is equal to 3).
+### Training GBPRBM model using Contrastive Divergence alogrithm for three-dimensional data (number of visible units is equal to 3).

-Passing one to the function enables loading pretrained weights from LBG-like clustering alogirthm.
+Passing the value of 1 to the function enables loading pretrained weights from LBG-like clustering alogirthm.
 Pretrained weights are stored in "GeometryLBG.mat" file.

-    >> Synthetic_Data_3D_Train_GBPRBM(1)
+    >> Synthetic_Data_3V_Train_GBPRBM(1)

 Invoking the function without any arguments enables random initialization of the weights:

-    >> Synthetic_Data_3D_Train_GBPRBM
+    >> Synthetic_Data_3V_Train_GBPRBM

 To obtain "GeometryLBG.mat" file, run